share

 New services should be loosely coupled with a monolith and highly cohesive.
 They have to keep the business logic and most of the functionality independent from a monolith.

-Besides, you need to implement the microservices security best practices to develop a stable and highly resilient application.
+Besides, you need to implement the microservices security best practices with real-time security monitoring to develop a stable and highly resilient application.

 Stage #7 outcome:

-New features developed as microservices and loosely coupled with a monolith.
+New features developed as microservices and loosely coupled with a monolith using routing mechanisms.

 Get a detailed app refactoring plan